projectara/greybus-spec/source/special.rst

 ..

+Upon receiving the request, the SVC shall check that the :ref:`hardware-model-interface-states` with IDs intf1_id and intf2_id both have DETECT equal to DETECT_ACTIVE, and UNIPRO equal to UPRO_UP.

+If these conditions do not hold, the SVC cannot satisfy the request, and shall send a response signaling an error as described below.
+The SVC shall take no further action related to such an unsatisfiable request beyond sending the response.

+Otherwise, the SVC shall attempt to establish a |unipro| connection between the CPort with ID cport1_id on Interface intf1_id, and CPort with ID cport2_id on Interface intf2_id.
+The SVC shall attempt to establish the connection using the Traffic Class and CPort features given by the tc and flags field in the request, respectively.
+This sequence may change the values of |unipro| DME attributes on the UniPorts attached to each Interface Block identified in the request.

+..
+NB: the language "|unipro| DME attributes" is deliberately more general than "layer 4 DME attributes with selector indexes given by cport1_id, cport2_id [...]".
+We have to set other attributes sometimes for backwards compatibility with some systems (specifically, gen 1 bridge ASIC mailbox attributes, for boot ROM compatibility).

 Greybus SVC Connection Create Response
 """"""""""""""""""""""""""""""""""""""

 The Greybus SVC connection create response message contains no payload.

+The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface IDs given by intf1_id and intf2_id in the request payload:

+- If DETECT is not DETECT_ACTIVE in both Interface States, the response shall have status GB_SVC_INTF_NOT_DETECTED.

+- If DETECT is DETECT_ACTIVE in both Interface States, and UNIPRO is not UPRO_UP in both Interface States, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

+If the SVC fails to establish a |unipro| connection between the two Interfaces due to an I/O or protocol error on the |unipro| links, the response status value shall equal GB_OP_UNKNOWN_ERROR.
+When this occurs, the values of the |unipro| DME attributes of one or both of the Interfaces is unpredictable, as are the values of the UNIPRO sub-states for the Interfaces identified in the request.

 Greybus SVC Connection Quiescing Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^